-Nothing is signposted and even though the mini bus departures are in no way as frenetic as at Didube station, it still took a little investigation to find the ლაგოდეხი bus.
+Nothing is signposted and even though the mini bus departures area is in no way as frenetic as at Didube station, it still took a little investigation to find the ლაგოდეხი bus.

 After a short wait till the appointed departure time of 8am, (unlike some mini buses that will only leave when there are enough passengers, no matter how long that takes – once I waited 4 hours) we were away.

 While it is a small country and distances seem short, travel always takes a long time, in between stopping to let passengers on and off, roads that are often less than ideal and the ubiquitous cattle and other farm animals wandering the highways with total disregard for traffic.
 So the10 GEL (about $6.50) fare 150km trip to Lagodekhe took almost three hours.

 I grabbed a taxi to head to the park head office and was told by the only English speaking person that I needed to catch a taxi to the other entry.
 They arranged the taxi and 15GEL (A$9) later found myself at the entry… well a path leading into the forest near a solid metal gate near a building that I guess at times serves as the park office.

 I was told to follow the marked path which was successful for the first few hundred metres and through a lovely forest with birds singing until a maze of small shallow streams left me with half hour of trying different options till I finally progressed enough to make out a trodden pathway heading into some thick bushes.